nielsbasjes/yauaa/documentation/content/_index.md

 - Report frozen (=manipulated) Mac OS X versions as `??`:
   - Always [10_15_7](https://bugs.chromium.org/p/chromium/issues/detail?id=1175225) since Chrome 90.
   - Always [10.15](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/User-Agent/Firefox#macintosh) since Firefox 87.

-### Version 6.2
-- The type of CPU is no longer (incorrectly) used as the version (Linux i386 --> Linux ??).
-- The toMap incorrectly filtered out "default" values you asked for (which caused trouble in UDFs).
-- A new (experimental) [UDF]({{< relref "Snowflake" >}}) for [Snowflake](https://snowflake.com).

-### Version 6.1
-- Support for the new `reduced` User-Agent as it is being implemented in Google Chrome/Chromium.
-- Improved User Defined Function for Apache Beam SQL.
-- Detect the first car based browsers.
-DeviceClass = Car

-### Version 6.0
-- Fully replaced SLF4J with Log4J2; since this is a breaking change the next version will be 6.0
-- Dropping the native commandline version.
-Using the webservlet locally with curl is a lot faster.

 ---
 ## Donations